Learning to Repair Lean Proofs from Compiler Feedback: Related Work

 \paragraph{Proof Datasets and Training Corpora.} Large-scale libraries such as mathlib provide extensive collections of formally verified theorems, but do not record intermediate error states encountered during development \cite{mathlib2020}.
 Datasets derived from natural language autoformalization pipelines, including Lean Workbook, Herald, and NuminaMath, provide aligned natural--formal pairs and synthetic proof data, but likewise consist almost entirely of valid formal artifacts rather than trajectories of failed attempts and subsequent repairs \cite{ying2024leanworkbook,gao2024herald,li2024numinamath}.
-Prior work on autoformalization has shown that LLMs can translate between informal and formal mathematics \cite{wu2022autoformalization}, and specialized training pipelines can adapt general-purpose models to Lean \cite{wang2024theoremllama,azerbayev2023llemma}.
-However, the scarcity of error trajectories in public corpora remains a key bottleneck for training models that can interpret and act on compiler diagnostics.
+The scarcity of error trajectories in public corpora remains a key bottleneck for training models that can interpret and act on compiler diagnostics.

-\paragraph{Program Repair from Compiler Feedback.} In software engineering, program repair has been widely studied as a supervised or self-supervised learning problem over paired erroneous and corrected programs.
-Early neural approaches such as DeepFix train models to localize an erroneous line and predict a corrected statement, iteratively applying localized edits rather than regenerating entire programs \cite{gupta2017deepfix}.
-Subsequent work such as DrRepair explicitly conditions models on diagnostic feedback, modeling relationships between source code and compiler error messages to guide repair \cite{yasunaga2020drrepair}.
-More recent systems such as TFix formulate program repair as a text-to-text transformation task, training large Transformer models on aligned error--fix pairs mined from real-world version control histories and conditioning on static analyzer outputs \cite{berabi2021tfix}.
-Across these approaches, diagnostic signals serve as informative inputs that enable targeted corrections rather than global resampling.